kristofferahl/dhuh/README.md

 No real plan has formulated yet, but there are some key things missing

-- Support for missing field types provided by huh
+- Support for password fields (input)
 - Command for reading (and formatting) answers
 - Validation
+- Show/Hide groups and forms based on conditions
 - vhs demo

 More ideas